Skip to main content

 A second philosophy centers on systemic cooperation.
 Peptide protocols embody this method.
 Peptides are short chains of amino acids, the very building blocks of proteins, that act as precise signaling molecules.
 Growth hormone-releasing peptides, for instance, do not directly force an action.

-They travel to the and deliver a specific, targeted message that encourages it to produce and release the body’s own growth hormone.
+They travel to the pituitary gland and deliver a specific, targeted message that encourages it to produce and release the body’s own growth hormone.
 This is a cooperative process.
 It works with the body’s existing endocrine architecture, aiming to restore or amplify a natural, youthful pattern of hormonal secretion.
 The goal is to improve the efficiency and output of the body’s own systems.

 Peptides and anabolic agents represent two fundamentally different philosophies of biological influence one of cooperation, the other of override.